mvolkmann/blog/src/swift-ui.md

     using either scrolling or page curl effects
   - SwiftUI provides this in `TabView` when it has a `tabViewStyle` view modifier with a value of `.page`.
-    See an example in the "TabView" description later.
+    See an example in the `TabView` section.

 - {% aTargetBlank
     "https://developer.apple.com/design/human-interface-guidelines/ios/views/popovers/",
     "Popover" %}

-  - modal or non-modal dialog displayed in response to tapping a control or tapping in an area
+  - a modal or non-modal dialog displayed in response to tapping a control or tapping in an area
   - typically renders a "tail" pointing to what triggered it
   - can contain many kinds of elements including